Functional Breathing: How to Use the Breath in Surfing, Training & Daily Life.

 2. During Take-Off.
 The goal of the take-off is to move fluidly from prone into a functional surf stance.
 That stance should be stable and dynamic through the hips and legs and agile yet relaxed in the upper body.

-A simple breathing tip here: Exhale as you bring your feet onto the board.
+Simple breathing tip here: Exhale as you bring your feet onto the board.
 That exhalation when you come to Position 3 of the take-off can help release tension, making your upper body looser and your mind calmer.
 This sets the tone for better decision-making as you scan the wave, pick your line, and make the drop.
 Tension narrows your focus.
 Relaxation opens it up.

 3. When You Feel Stressed or Overwhelmed.
 This happens to every surfer—whether in big waves, a crowded lineup, or just when trying to improve a specific move like the bottom turn.
 When you feel tension building: